prodev717/sih/README.md

 SIKSHALOG demonstrates a low-cost, scalable attendance automation model for rural schools.
 It aims to improve accuracy, reduce teacher workload, and enhance transparency in resource allocation through the use of AI and privacy-respecting technology.

 ---

-Would you like me to add a **“Future Roadmap” section** (like planned modules: dashboard, teacher login, offline sync, government report generation)?
-It’ll make the README more complete for submission and GitHub viewers.